-Susan Semb, MSN, RN, CDE, received her Master's degree in nursing from the University of San Diego.
-Her nursing experience includes direct patient care, case management, staff development, program development and health education.
-She is presently employed as a diabetes educator in the Health Education Department of a major health maintenance organization.
-Ms. Semb has also authored other continuing education courses for nurses published by NetCE.
-In addition to her professional work, Susan volunteers for California Labs and More dog rescue and the County of San Diego Animal Shelter.
+Susan Semb, MSN, CDCES, is a retired RN who received her Master's degree in nursing from the University of San Diego.
+Her nursing experience includes direct patient care, case management, staff development, program development, and health education.
+She spent the majority of her nursing career working as a diabetes educator in the health education department of a major health maintenance organization.
+Ms. Semb has also authored other continuing education courses for nurses published by NetCE and contributed to nursing books and other publications.
+In her retirement, Ms. Semb enjoys travel, line dancing, and pursuing an interest in antiques and vintage items.